-I keep an expense journal for all my hikes and discovered that I spent almost $1000 on gear during my first thru-hike of the Appalachian Trail—in addition to the thousand I spent gearing up to start the trail!
+I keep an expense journal for all my hikes and discovered that I spent almost $1000 on gear purchased along the trail during my first thru-hike of the Appalachian Trail—in addition to the thousand I spent gearing up to start the trail!
 During my hike, I decided what I was carrying was no good, and then replaced it with new gear—essentially buying two of everything.
 If you start the trail with gear you love, you will be less inclined to buy something else.
-Do your research and ask other hikers what they’ve brought—it can pay off big time when you’re deciding between getting dinner or new socks.
+Do your research and read what other hikers brought—it can pay off big time when you’re deciding between getting dinner or new socks.

 It is almost inevitable to become friends with other long distance hikers during a thru-hike—so why not get a room together when you’re in town?
 Some trailside hotels will let you pack several hikers into a hotel room, allowing you to split the costs among many people.
 Make sure you check with hotel management and pay for all your extra people—failure to do so is considered stealing from an innkeeper and can get you kicked out of your room—and worse—give the hiking community a bad name to the small towns along the trail.
 But if you do it right, sharing a room with all your best trail friends can be a highlight of your hike.

-3) Or don’t get a hotel room at all Many hikers like to hit town in the evening, catch a motel room, and spend the night partying, eating, and spending money senselessly.
+Many hikers like to hit town in the evening, catch a motel room, and spend the night partying, eating, and spending money senselessly.
 Yet, a night like this can lead a hiker to blow through more than $100.
-My friend Gantz who I met on the Pacific Crest Trail gave me the great money saving advice to avoid the hiker’s town night binge: arrive in town early.
+My friend Gantz who I met on the Pacific Crest Trail gave me the money saving advice to avoid the hiker’s town night binge: arrive in town early.
 By walking into civilization in the morning, hikers are less tempted to get a hotel room or hit up the bar.
 I like to take care of chores in town (resupplying on food for the next leg of the trip, shower and laundry), and then find my way back to the trail for a few more miles before camping time.
 Plus, when you get into town in the morning, you can gorge on restaurant breakfast, which is usually cheaper than other meals.

 After a week in the woods, hikers hallucinate about food.
 Yet, not all town food costs the same.
-My friend Lint, a backpacker with more than 15,000 miles on his tattooed legs, suggests eating a grocery store can of beans, a quart of yogurt, bananas, and a chocolate milk or juice.
+Hit a grocery store and grab a can of beans, a quart of yogurt, bananas, and a chocolate milk or juice.
 Those 79 cent beans help meet the immediate hiker need for calories while telling the brain not to order a second $20 entrée when you get to the restaurant.

 Many hikers can’t tell whether they are hungry or thirsty—and this misinterpretation leads to getting a second dish of pasta at the restaurant.
-I will often get a $1.79 electrolyte drink before going to a restaurant.
+I will often get a $1.79 electrolyte drink or juice before going to a restaurant.
 If you’re still hungry after the can of beans and the expensive alfredo, ask the waiter/waitress for a refill of water.
 Sometimes, a belly full of water can save you the cost of ordering another entrée.